10.1 Overview

 It will often be necessary or desirable to achieve the total exposure time through a sequence of shorter exposures.
 For example, an exposure totaling several hours will be interrupted by target occultations.
 Moreover, UVIS exposures will almost always be obtained as a sequence of shorter exposures, in order to allow for cosmic ray removal.
 For your Phase I proposal, you should plan the sequences of exposures and overhead activities for each of the requested orbits.
 An overview of observation planning is given in Chapter 4.

 Generally, you will need to compile the overheads for your individual exposures, having packed an integer number of exposures and their supporting activities into individual orbits.
 Some activities may be executed while the target is occulted by the Earth, allowing more efficient utilization of an orbit.
 Finally, you will tally the exposure times and resulting overhead times required during visibility of the target in order to determine the total number of orbits needed.
-This may be an iterative process as you refine your exposures to better use the targets’ orbit visibility (for non-CVZ targets).
+This may be an iterative process as you refine your exposures to better use the targets’ orbit visibility.

 The Phase I Call for Proposals includes instructions on observatory policies and practices regarding orbit time requests.
 The HST Primer provides additional specific advice on how to determine the number of required orbits for your scientific program.
 See HST Proposal Opportunities and Science Policies for these documents.